 "The affordability adjustment is applied to take account of past under- delivery.
 The standard method identifies the minimum uplift that will be required and therefore it is not a requirement to specifically address under-delivery separately."
 (PPG, Paragraph 011, Reference ID: 2a-011-20190220).

-2.4 The LHN for West Berkshire calculates as 520 dwellings per year as set out below.
-This is very similar to the Core Strategy requirement of an average of 525 dwellings per annum.
+2.4 The LHN for West Berkshire calculates as 509 dwellings per year as set out below.

 Table 2.1 Calculation of Local Housing Need for West Berkshire